hankoi1020/katacoda-scenarios/test3/step7.md

 - **Bot: It can apply reCAPTCHA on website to confirm action is perform by human**
 - **Malicious script injection: Disable PHP upload**

+It also provides Auditing, Monitoring, Alerting , Detecting functions

+- **Provide activity log**
+- **Security scanner to detect risk insider the server, it could generate report as well**
+- **Provide traffic inspector to monitoring the activities**
+- **Notification function to alert admin once a specific event occurred**

+GDPR related:

+- **It provide the right of erasure of the user personal data**

 ## Installation